 - Decorate your place of meditation with inspiring pictures of great saints, prophets, great teachers, and God.

 - Wash your hands, legs, and face before beginning meditation.

-- Early morning 5 to 7 AM and evening 6 to 8 PM, are the best times to meditate.
+- Early morning 5 to 7 AM and evening 6 to 8 PM, are the

 The Different Types Of Meditation